 Our wonderful grazing board arranging workshop was a success - we look forward to welcoming Kimi Ceridon of Life.Love.Cheese back to the museum later this year.

 Join us every Second Sunday of the month from 1-3 p.m. and learn about six generations of the Jones family living in this house for 200 years!
-Learn about the unique role that the tavern and Isaac Jones played during the Revolutionary War - including the visits from British Spies, Paul Revere’s men and a Weston Tea Party.
-See what it was like to live in the colonial times - our museum is filled with hundreds of artifacts that belonged to the Jones family.
+Learn about the unique role that the tavern and Isaac Jones played during the Revolutionary War - including the visits from British Spies, Paul Revere’s men and a Weston Tea Party. and view our sculpture “Mightier Than the Sword”.
+A fun, family friendly day out!

 You can now find the presentation by Joseph M. Adelman, Ph.D. expounding on the role of taverns in the Revolutionary Era on our YouTube channel.
 Link HERE.